guzzle/guzzle/README.rst

 * Responses can be cached and served from cache using the CachePlugin
 * Failed requests can be retried using truncated exponential backoff using the ExponentialBackoffPlugin
 * All data sent over the wire can be logged using the LogPlugin
-* Cookies sessions can be maintained between requests using the CookiePlugin
+* Cookie sessions can be maintained between requests using the CookiePlugin
 * Send requests in parallel
 * Supports HTTPS and SSL certificate validation
 * Requests can be sent through a proxy